-The Base has produced a second 5-Year review which shows the remediation to be protective.
+The Base has produced a third 5-Year review which shows the remediation to be protective.

-The Base is currently initiating a munitions response plan which is being reviewed by the regulatory agencies.
+The Base currently has a draft of a munitions response plan which is being reviewed by the regulatory agencies.
 At this time no decisions have been made but it does not appear that munitions are an issue.

 Yuma Marine Corps Air Station is participating in the Installation Restoration Program, a specially funded program established by the Department of Defense (DOD) in 1978 to identify, investigate, and control the migration of hazardous contaminants at military and other DOD facilities.
 In January 1992, the EPA entered into a Federal Facility Agreement with the Yuma Marine Corps Air Station to initiate site investigations.
 At this time, two operable units, Operable Unit 1 and Operable Unit 2, are identified.
 Operable Unit 1 comprises soils deeper than 10 feet and underlying groundwater aquifers and Operable Unit 2 comprises 18 CERCLA areas of concern (soils sites less than 10 feet below surface).

 Cleanup Results to Date

 After adding this site to the NPL, the EPA performed preliminary investigations and determined that no immediate actions were required at the Yuma Marine Corps Air Station site while site studies and cleanup activities were in progress.
 At this time the soil remediations are completed and the groundwater treatment systems have performed as designed.
 Both systems were shut down while rebound studies were being performed but are now back up and operating.